AIRTucha/amonad/README.md

 }
 ```

-Awaiting of *None* and *Failure* led to throwing of exception inside async function. *None* has to inclosed value.
-Therefore *undefined* is thrown. *Failure* conveniently store *Throwable* object which fulfils it purpose in such an occasion.
+Awaiting of *None* and *Failure* led to throwing of an exception inside async function. *None* has to inclosed value.
+Therefore *undefined* is thrown. *Failure* conveniently store *Throwable* object which fulfils its purpose in such an occasion.
 Beyond *async* function the error is propagated as rejected *Promise*.

 ```typescript
 const someStrangeMeaninglessComputations = async (num1: number, num2: number, num3: number ): Promise<number> => {